 15. Post Stroke Pain

 Central post stroke pain is of often described as a pin-and-needles sensation accompanied by intense pain.
-This is a problem with sensation, and some studies have shown that sensory re-education can help with this type of pain.

 Post Stroke Side Effects Part 3: Medical Complications